Facial Recognition

 Police forces in the UK have used facial recognition in one form or another since 2015.
 And despite Liberty client Ed Bridges winning the world’s first legal challenge to police use of the technology in 2020, every force in the country is now using it.

-Some are using what’s called ‘live facial recognition’.
+Some forces are using what’s called ‘live facial recognition’.
 This usually involves parking vans equipped with the tech on busy shopping streets or outside stadiums and train stations, scanning the hundreds of thousands of us who come within range of the police cameras on the vehicles’ roofs, attempting to match our faces in real time to images on secretive watchlists.

 But some forces – including South Wales Police, the force which lost the Bridges case – are going even further.
 South Wales has tested setting up networks of facial recognition cameras across Cardiff for specific events like the Six Nations rugby.
 This massively expands the facial recognition area when the tech is used and leads to thousands more people being scanned.